richiejiang9/front-end-developer-challenge/README.md

 The technologies used were Javascript, React, Jest, and SCSS.

 The tree, paths and runes were all seperated into individual components so that they would be easy to re-use for future endeavors.
-I utilized a runesData JSON object that had each rune's information, with the intent of treating it like a response from a API call.
+I stored the runes' data in a JSON file, with the intent of treating it like a response from a API call.
 If additional rune branches were to be displayed, the 'back-end team' would simply need to add another branch with its runes to the JSON.

 For an additional feature, I focused on adding readability and clarity for desktop users.
 I created a tooltip that displays the name of the rune after hovering over it for 1.5 seconds.
-I thought of the idea after not being quite sure what the fifth rune was.
-I labelled it Skiing as a best guess.
+I am still not quite sure what the fifth rune is, but for the sake of this project, I called it Skiing.

 ## Installation and Usage
 Clone the project to your local machine: